Is becoming a museum conservator right for me?

 How to become a Museum Conservator

-Museum conservators are more likely to be hired with a graduate degree, such as a master’s in conservation, library science, or history.
-For conservators who wish to work around fine art, a master’s in studio art or art history is very well suited for the position.
-Most universities offer undergraduate and graduate degrees in the areas of history, library science, art history, and studio art; but very few offer programs directly related to museum work.
+Museum conservators are more likely to be hired with a graduate degree, such as a Master’s Degree in Museum Studies, Library Science, or History.
+For conservators who wish to work around fine art, a Master’s Degree in Fine Arts or Art History is very well suited for the position.